It is easier than you think to change solicitors halfway through a motorbike accident compensation claim.

 It is easier than you think to change solicitors and we frequently take over motorcycle accident claims where motorcyclists feel that their current solicitor doesn't have their best interest at heart or isn't interested in obtaining the maximum and fair level of compensation for injuries caused by a motorbike accident.

-These appointed representatives are being paid a tiny fee by your legal expenses insurer, and cannot put any time, thought or effort into your case - or they just don't get what motorbiking is about.
+These appointed representatives may be paid a small fee by your insurer and cannot put any time, thought or effort into your case - or they just don't get what motorbiking is about.
 If your solicitor doesn't get it, then things are looking pretty hopeless for you.

 6. Will my Legal Expenses Insurance still cover me?